Safety Protocols at Winning Ways

 Coach Kelly will give hands-on assistance to Rookie Riders and all participants when mounting.
 Parents/participants please inquire about these procedures to ensure you are comfortable with the process.
 Use of face covers during mounting may give added protection.

 Sanitizer will be available outside near the horses.
 Porta-potty for emergency use.
-Expanded cleaning and disinfection of common/high-touch surfaces in accordance with the Saskatchewan public health order will be followed by Winning Ways personnel.

 History and Observations